embedly/embedly-docs/overview.rst

 In this plan we allow developers to recommend articles to users based on their browsing history.

-To get started, try out a few links in our API Explorer or run through some of the features list to get a handle on all the information you have available.
+To get started, try out a few links in our :doc:`Explorer </explore/objectify>` or run through some of the features list to get a handle on all the information you have available.

 Features
 --------
 Every product has their own set of features that come along for the ride.
 It's an individual piece of functionality that has it's own place in the world.
-For a full list of features, checkout our Feature Reference.
+For a full list of features, checkout our :doc:`Feature </features>` Reference.

 Add-Ons
 -------
 Add-Ons allow developers to enhance their Embedly experience via a set of APIs that are separate from the core features.
 These include an Image API, SSL and Screenshots.
-For a full list see our Add-Ons page.
+For a full list see our :doc:`Add-Ons </addons>` page.